 Meske served as event chair in 2009 and 2010 for the American Cancer Society Relay For Life of Jersey County.
 She also served as publicity chair for them from 2008-2010, and received recognition for her work through the National Terry Zahn Award for Publicity in 2010.

-A current member of the Jersey County Business Association, she is a 2007 graduate of their Leadership in Action program.
-Meske is a former board member for both Alton Main Street Inc. and the Alton Area Business Development Association.
+A current member of the Jersey County Business Association, she is currently leading the Women in Business team and is a 2007 graduate of their Leadership in Action program.
+Meske is also a former board member for both Alton Main Street Inc. and the Alton Area Business Development Association.

 The youngest of nine and the mother of two, she holds a Master of Arts degree in organizational management, a Bachelor of Science degree in organizational leadership, an Associate of Science in business management, a Certificate of Proficiency in accounting and an Undergraduate Certificate in paralegal studies.